-This document outlines the procedures related to safeguarding of vulnerable adults as outlined in the Lighthouse Vulnerable Adults Safeguarding Policy and links to Safeguarding Code of Conduct.
+This document outlines the procedures related to child safeguarding as outlined in the Lighthouse Child Safeguarding Policy and links to Safeguarding Code of Conduct.

 1. Code of Conduct

 All Lighthouse team members are required to follow the Safeguarding Code of Conduct, which provides guidelines for maintaining appropriate behavior, professional boundaries and ensuring the safety of vulnerable adults.